jimzim/k8sazuresamples/README.md

-# DEIS and MongoDB on K8s on Azure
+# DEIS Workflow and MongoDB Replicaset on K8s on Azure

 I wanted to show everyone how to set up an ideal environment for running OSS workloads on Azure.
 My favorite stack is the MEAN stack, so i am going to show how to set up an ACS cluster running Kubernetes with both DEIS Workflow and a MongoDB Replicaset installed.